 Several actionable insights can come from this analysis: Your marketing acquisition budget could be adjusted to generate a better return on overall customer value; adjustments could be made on the time between touches during the acquisition journey; and acquisition strategies and messaging tactics could be adjusted based on identified audience interests and purchase patterns.

-How do we identify our best customers?
-How do we migrate new customers to become loyal customers?
+How do we identify our best customers – and how do we migrate new customers to become

 Segmenting our customers by spend and understanding the customer journey of our best customers can help to determine strategies to move other similar customers along in their own customer journey.